-Woody stemmed vegetation may exhibit numerous growth forms - from single, straight boles to multiple curved, branched stems, to stems with adventitious roots that emerge some distance from the ground.
-The measurement strategy for woody individuals depends on growth form because allometric equations vary according to growth form with respect to required input data.
-With some modifications, this protocol adopts guidelines established by the U.S. Forest Service (2012) for measuring tree species.
-Shrubs are measured according to Lutz et al. (2014), and liana measurement guidelines are derived from Gerwing et al. (2006) and Schnitzer et al. (2008).
-Unless otherwise noted, diameter measurements are taken at a standard height of 130 cm (breast height, DBH) and/or at 10 cm above the ground (ddh).
+Woody stemmed vegetation may exhibit numerous growth forms - from single, straight boles to multiple curved, branched stems, and more.
+The measurement strategy for woody individuals depends on growth form because allometric equations that relate structure to biomass require growth-form dependent input data.
+This protocol modifies guidelines established by the U.S. Forest Service (2012) for measuring tree species.
+Shrubs are measured according to Lutz et al. (2014), and liana measurements are derived from Gerwing et al. (2006) and Schnitzer et al. (2008).